ProdByBuddha/ProdByBuddha/README.md

 ## What I Do (Design × Engineering)

-- Outcome‑driven UX for complex systems: turn dense APIs into clear, guided flows.
+- Outcome‑driven UX for complex systems: turn dense business demands into clear, guided flows.
-- OpenAPI → MCP: generate tools/servers with human‑readable names and typed inputs.
-- Safety by design: allowlists, rate limits, audit logs, and sensible defaults.
-- Ship fast, keep receipts: README‑first, examples, HTML clients, Wiki + CI automation.

 ## Signature Work (authored, not just forked)